iLVL-Key/FFXI/gearswap/readme.md

 `/addons/Gearswap/data/JOB.lua`

 ## HUDs ##
-Each file has a unique HUD.
-Some are a little more unique than the others.
-All have up to 6 of the most commonly used recasts displayed and may change based on a few factors such as the Gear Mode you are currently in (switch to a tank mode and it will display defensive oriented abilities).
+Each file has a unique HUD, some are a little more unique than the others.
+In general, each HUD has..

+**Top row:** Status Notifications (things like Sneak/Invis, WS/SC damage, party invites, etc.) and Debuff Notifications (displayed one at a time, most important ones take priority).

+**Middle row(s):** Gear Mode and Weapon Notifications.
+Will display your currently equipped weapons(s) by default, this changes color based on your TP level and REMA equipped.
+Relics turn yellow when over 1k TP.
+Empyreans/Mythics/Aeonics turn blue when over 1k TP, green over 2k TP, and yellow at 3K TP.
+Displays current Aftermath and effect when appropriate.
+Some files have more specialized things in here such as SMN Avatars, GEO bubbles, and RUN runes.

-An ability/spell recast in RED means it is ready to use.
+**Bottom row:** Up to 6 of the most commonly used ability/spell recasts.
+RED means it is ready to use.
 GREEN means it is currently active.
 ORANGE means it is not active and not yet ready to use.
-Will give a short flash of YELLOW/ORANGE just before it is available to use again.
+Gives a short flash of YELLOW/ORANGE just before it is available to use again.

 ### BLU ###
 ![main_full](https://github.com/iLVL-Key/FFXI/assets/101156258/dc72907f-bdb6-468e-8520-821dba589211)